tensorflow/swift/docs/DifferentiableFunctions.md

 ```

 There are a few reasons why differentiation can fail:
-* The function to differentiate contains non-differentiable computation along
-  the dataflow from parameters to function result.
+* The function to differentiate contains computation, from parameters to result,
+  that cannot be differentiated.
+* The function to differentiate is opaque, i.e. it is a function parameter with
+  a non-`@differentiable` function type.
 * The function to differentiate is defined in another module.
 * The function to differentiate uses [control
   flow](https://docs.swift.org/swift-book/LanguageGuide/ControlFlow.html)